 Breast Implants Position

-discuss the pros and cons of both of these options during your breast augmentation one-on-one.
+The surgeon can place breast implants above or below the muscle of your chest wall.
+Your surgeon will discuss the pros and cons of these options during your breast augmentation one-on-one.

 Incision Method In Breast Augmentation